electron-userland/electron-builder/README.md

 ### Building for Linux

-If you're on OS X/Linux and want to build `.deb` or `.rpm` packages, you need fpm installed.
+If you're on OS X/Linux and want to build `.deb` packages, you need fpm installed.
 Please check [fpm repo](https://github.com/jordansissel/fpm) for installation instructions.

 ### Building for MacOS